 - Perform a quick cost/benefit analysis

 The Intervene video models how students successfully navigate these steps in an authentic fashion, utilizing a variety of personal strategies.
 For example, some students communicate directly with the person causing the problem; some create a diversion or distraction to change the situation; still others call upon others (students, staff, and emergency personnel) for assistance.

 Inspiration for Intervene came from American University's "Step Up" video.
-Their five and a half minute video was one of the first of its kind to demonstrate how the same bystander intervention techniques can be used to address and prevent common college health concerns, including sexual assault, intimate partner violence, alcohol poisoning, hazing, and suicide.
+Their 5 1/2 minute video was one of the first of its kind to demonstrate how the same bystander intervention techniques can be used to address and prevent common college health concerns, including sexual assault, intimate partner violence, alcohol poisoning, hazing, and suicide.

 Building upon this model, staff from Cornell University expanded upon this idea by adding into Intervene scenarios on sexual harassment and bias.
 Cornell had been implementing bystander intervention programs on campus for years in a "one-topic-per-program" model.
 To learn more about Cornell's other bystander intervention initiatives please visit:

 - Good Samaritan Protocol and Law (responding to alcohol emergencies)